grozadanut/server-infrastructure/ansible/README.md

 Before running the playbook, these variables must be defined:

-- `digi_storage_user` - storage.rcs-rds.ro username for remote backup, needed for remote backup of database
-- `digi_storage_pass` - storage.rcs-rds.ro password for remote backup, needed for remote backup of database.
-NOTE that this password should be obscured as per rclone koofr(aka Digi Storage) requirements, see https://rclone.org/commands/rclone_obscure/
-- `pgbackrest_cipher_pass` - password for the postgresql backup repo, needed to save snapshots of the database locally
+- `pgbackrest_cipher_pass` - encryption password for the postgresql backup repo
 - `restic_repo_pass` - restic repo encryption key, needed to backup `/data` folder; note that restic also depends on `s3` credentials as the repo is backed up directly on the remote location
 - `s3_endpoint` - endpoint of the s3 bucket where the backups should be stored